La Luz del Mundo: Schism of 1942

 In August 1942, during its most significant schism, at least 250 members left La Luz del Mundo.
 Tensions began to build after Aarón Joaquín's birthday, when the congregation in Guadalajara gave him gifts of flowers and perfume and sang hymns celebrating his birthday.
 Having received word, this celebration generated a heated debate that culminated with the defection of three LLDM congregations (in Mexico City, Cuautla, and San Pedro Totoltepec) and two missions (in Cuernavaca and Ciudad Madero) with most of their members, including their pastors.
-The issue was brought up whether the "servant of God"'s birthday should be celebrated, along with the celebration of birthdays in general, according to New Testament texts on banquets.
+The issue was brought up whether the birthday of the "servant of God" should be celebrated, along with the celebration of birthdays in general, according to New Testament texts on banquets.

 LLDM's 2008 book Hechos del Apóstol Aaron (Acts of the Apostle Aaron) states the following in chapter 6,in the section titled la Division: